MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Membership Inference Attacks and Defenses.
   - <details><summary>Digest</summary> We propose a novel training framework based on a relaxed loss with a more achievable learning target, which leads to narrowed generalization gap and reduced privacy leakage.
 RelaxLoss is applicable to any classification model with added benefits of easy implementation and negligible overhead.
   </details>

+- When Does Differentially Private Learning Not Suffer in High Dimensions? [[paper]](https://arxiv.org/abs/2207.00160)
+  - Xuechen Li, Daogao Liu, Tatsunori Hashimoto, Huseyin A. Inan, Janardhan Kulkarni, Yin Tat Lee, Abhradeep Guha Thakurta.
+  - Key Word: Differentially Private Learning; Large Language Models.
+  - <details><summary>Digest</summary> Large pretrained models can be privately fine-tuned to achieve performance approaching that of non-private models.
+A common theme in these results is the surprising observation that high-dimensional models can achieve favorable privacy-utility trade-offs.
+This seemingly contradicts known results on the model-size dependence of differentially private convex learning and raises the following research question: When does the performance of differentially private learning not degrade with increasing model size?
+We identify that the magnitudes of gradients projected onto subspaces is a key factor that determines performance.
+To precisely characterize this for private convex learning, we introduce a condition on the objective that we term restricted Lipschitz continuity and derive improved bounds for the excess empirical and population risks that are dimension-independent under additional conditions.

 - Why patient data cannot be easily forgotten? [[paper]](https://arxiv.org/abs/2206.14541)
   - Ruolin Su, Xiao Liu, Sotirios A. Tsaftaris. *MICCAI 2022*